How Friends With Feathers Came to Be

 Ron Walker introduces a Red-tail Hawk to a young class.

 An example would be the common question asked during presentations: "What is the name of that bird of prey?"
 The name is broad-winged hawk or eastern screech-owl.
-Friends With Feather's birds of prey are wild animals -- not pets.
+Birds of prey are wild animals -- not pets.
 They do not want to be touched, be close to another species or often even close to their own kind!

 The reason some zoos and wildlife groups do use pet names is it's easier for the staff members to communicate about the different animals.
 Also, it is possible to raise funds by selling adoption papers to school classes, clubs and families.